ObsidianLabs/eos-studio-docs/source/contracts/dgoods/contracts.rst

 We will now describe the set of actions and table structures to implement the dGoods standard.
-In this section we focus on assets-related actions and tables, as well as some example templates to define the metadata for digital assets.
+In this section we focus on assets-related actions and tables.
 In the next section we will talk about dGoods' built-in decentralized exchange.